-Students who are considered at-risk academically after sitting for BSIC-CAS1, must schedule a mandatory meeting with EED to develop an Academic Plan to prepare for BSIC-CAS2.
-If students are considered at-risk academically after BSIC-CAS2, students must schedule a mandatory meeting with EED to develop an Academic Plan to prepare for BSIC-CAS2.
+Students who are considered at-risk academically after sitting for BSIC-CAS1, must schedule a mandatory online meeting with EED to develop an Academic Plan to prepare for BSIC-CAS2.
+If students are considered at-risk academically after BSIC-CAS2, students must schedule a mandatory online meeting with EED to develop an Academic Plan to prepare for CBSE.

-If students do not receive a certifying score (208 or above) in CABSE2, they will be considered at-risk academically.
-In order to be enrolled to re-take the CBSE3 exam with the next MED 4 class, student must remain on-island to participate in mandatory meetings with EED to develop an Academic Plan to prepare to re-take the CBSE3.
+If students do not receive a certifying score (208 or above) in CBSE2, they will be considered at-risk academically.
+In order to be enrolled to re-take the CBSE3 exam with the next MED 4 class, student must schedule mandatory online meetings with EED to develop an Academic Plan to prepare to re-take the CBSE3.
 Students must meet all program requirements.